rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -FormatterFunc
-Change the context formatter to this one
+Change the formatter context to this
 See more about in Format-PowershaiContext

 ```yml